brucezztong/ZZTong-Prefabs/README.txt

 CLIENT INSTALLATION (Linux) - TBD
 SERVER INSTALLATION - TBD

+IS THE MODLET SERVER-SIDE OR CLIENT-SIDE?

+I don't know, but I'm going to assert I think it works as a server-side only modlet.
+The advice I get from more experienced POI developers is that all of a modlet's POIs need to be installed on the client-side.
+Please let me know if your testing reveals something conclusive.
+I don't want to be spreading incorrect information.

+VANILLA RANDOM WORLD GENERATOR (RWG):

+Installing this Mod should be all that is necessary to include this content when generating a new world using the 7D2D built-in Random World Generator.
+Of course, it is up the the RWG to determine if, when, and where to place things.

+As of ZZ009, this modlet changes the configuration of rwgmixer.xml to put two more TFP Tiles into play for increased variety.
+Also, it changes Cities to be ringed by Residential rather than Rural content.
+This way, Country Towns are surrounded by Farms, but Cities are surrounded by Houses.
+If you don't like that, then change the rwgmixer.xml file in this modlet.

+WORLD EDITOR:

+If you have already made a map and plan to place these POIs by hand then be aware that I make extensive use of Parts.
+Manual placement does not know about Parts, so you run the risk of ending up with a POI that is missing content.
+That content can include loot.
+This is an A20 reality.
+I have no idea if A21 will include more widespread support for Parts.

 CONFLICTS: (CompoPack)

 These POIs are also contributed to the CompoPack.
 If you are also using the